little-big-h/node-launchd/README.md

 change the app.js file in you project directory to start the http server using a launchd file handle like this

     http.createServer(app).listen({fd:require('node-launchd').getSocketFileDescriptorForName('HTTPSocket')});

+Finally, you can load the launchd configuration file like this

+    launchctl load -w ~/Library/LaunchAgents/yourapp.plist